carinam17/carinam17.github.io/about.md

 <!--- I have studied mathematics, --->

 My ongoing project, **[Turn Key Mathematics]** is an effort to address the challenges of learning mathematics.
 I have worked with many students who considered mathematics an obstacle in their educational journey.
-This program represents the culmination of my experiences helpings others succeed and thrive in their mathematics courses.
+This program represents the culmination of my experiences helping others succeed and thrive in their mathematics courses.

-The online companion guide features my own lessons and learning materials-- each designed in a strategic and effective manner.
+The online companion guide features my own lessons and learning materials--each designed in a strategic and effective manner.
 The overall goal of this program is to ensure college readiness in mathematics for students of all ages and backgrounds.

 Preview the material at this **[site]**.